I THE ORIGINS AND EVOLUTION OF DATA PRIVACY LAWS

 While some fundamental rights are absolute and unqualified, the right to private life, at least in the European view, is not absolute and must be weighed against other fundamental rights, such as the right to freedom of expression to be found in Article 10 of the ECHR.6

-The 1980 OECD guidelines on privacy were a powerful stimulus to national legislation outside Europe.7 These were developed at the same time as the Council of Europe’s 1981 Data Protection Convention8 (Convention 108).
-The OECD’s focus was the risk of national privacy laws prejudicing transborder data flows, whereas the Council of Europe emphasised the protection of fundamental rights.
+The 1980 OECD guidelines on privacy were a powerful stimulus to national legislation in OECD member countries and beyond.7 These were developed at the same time as the Council of Europe's 1981 Data Protection Convention8 (Convention 108) and updated in 2013.
+The OECD's focus was the risk of national privacy laws prejudicing transborder data flows, whereas the Council of Europe emphasised the protection of fundamental rights.

 ii Origins of data protection

-‘Data protection’ as distinct from ‘privacy’ has a shorter legal history.
+'Data protection' as distinct from 'privacy' has a shorter legal history.
 It is a European concept and derives from concerns that rose to prominence in the 1970s9 about the power of automatic data processing – especially by state organisations.
 Following legislation in Sweden, Germany and France, but also building on the work of the Younger Committee10 in the United Kingdom, the fundamental principles of fairness, lawfulness, accuracy, necessity and security were brought together in Convention 108 (which has also been recently updated).11

 Data protection legislation is largely procedural rather than substantive and was developed to address concerns by legislators about the ease with which data could be transferred across borders.
 Safeguards were subsequently integrated into data protection legislation alongside the principles described in, inter alia, Convention 108, to ensure the protection of citizens' privacy rights, while recognising the speed of developments in technology.